 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE \boxtimes

+The Board of Directors recommends a vote FOR Items 1 and 2.
-1. Election of Directors:

-David F. Carney James J. Burke, Jr. Jerry G. Rubenstein Peter S. Burgess Celia Currin □ Alexis P. Michas □ Steven W. Hart □ Paul E. Glaske □ J. Barry Morrow FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below)

-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here:

-To change the address on your account, please check the box at right and indicate your new address in the address space to the left.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.

-2. Ratification of the appointment of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2007.

-FOR AGAINST ABSTAIN

-3. To transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof and as to which the undersigned hereby confers discretionary authority to the proxies.

-CHECK HERE IF YOU PLAN TO ATTEND THE MEETING \square

-Signature of ShareholderDate:Signature of ShareholderDate:
+1. Elect ion of Directors: □ David F. C □ James J. Bu □ Paul E. Gla □ J. Barry M arke, Jr. aske ☐ Alexis P. Michas☐ Jerry G. Rubenstein☐ Peter S. Burgess☐ Celia H. Currin FOR AL L NOMINEES WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below) (See instructions below) INSTRUCTI authority to vote for any indivic withhold, as shown here: 国 dual nominee(s), mark "FOR ALL EXCE PT" and fill in the square next to each nominee To change the address on your account, please check the box at right and indicate your new address in the address space to the left.
+Please note that changes to the registered name(s) on the account may not be submitted via this method. ion of the appointment of the ap to serve as the Company's independent r egistered public accounting firm for the fiscal year I FOR AGAINST ABSTAIN □ act such other busir the Annual Meeting or any adjournments (s) or postponement(s) thereof and as to which the CHECK HERE IF YOU PLAN TO ATTEND THE MEETING \Box Signature of S Shareholder Date: Signature of Shareholder Date: Note: executor, admin strator, trustee or guardian, pleas ers, both should sign.
+When signing as attorney, see sign in full corporate name by President or other

-Note: Please sign exactly as your name appears hereon.
-When shares are held by joint owners, both should sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give title as such.
-If a corporation, please sign in full corporate name by President or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.